 The Audit Committee reviews the expertise, experience and performance of the CFO annually and reports on whether or not it is satisfied therewith.
 The Audit Committee confirms this review by reporting to the Shareholders in the annual report of the Group that it has executed this responsibility.
 The Audit Committee has determined that it is satisfied with the CFO's current expertise and experience.
 In addition, the Audit Committee ensures that the Group's internal audit function is appropriately resourced and equipped to perform in accordance with appropriate professional standards for internal auditors and is responsible for the establishment of appropriate financial reporting procedures, confirmation that such procedures and their financial controls are operating.

-The Nominations Committee is chaired by Kgomotso Moroka, an independent non executive Director, and its other members are Louisa Stephens, an independent non-executive Director and Jim Volkwyn, a non-executive director.
-Imtiaz Patel (chairperson of the Board) attends by invitation.
+The Nominations Committee is chaired by Kgomotso Moroka, an independent non-executive Director, and its other members are Louisa Stephens, an independent non-executive Director as well as Jim Volkwyn (non-executive Director) and Jabulane Mabuza (independent non-executive Director) and Imtiaz Patel (chairperson of the Board).
 The Nominations Committee meets at least twice a year prior to scheduled meetings of the Board.

 This committee is responsible for identifying individuals qualified to be elected as members of the Board and Board committees, recommending such individuals to the Board for appointment in terms of the Company MOI and the Appointment and Board Diversity Policy, as well as to establish procedures to ensure that the selection of individuals for such recommendation is transparent.
 Furthermore, the Nominations Committee will establish formal and transparent procedures for the appointment of directors of the Company.